jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Algae Notes.md

 		- the tetraselmis in the 1000 mL flask is yellow-green, possible that there are some dead algae in there
 		- added about 2400 mL of 25 psu saltwater to the combined tetraselmis
 		- add 258 uL of F/2

+08/05/2024
+- progress:
+	- three carboys of algae, one species in each
+	- autoclaved 4000 mL of 20 psu and 28 psu saltwater
+- plans:
+	- will